WuTheFWasThat/dotfiles/README.md

   - install icdiff, change gitconfig differ

 ## TODO
+  - make dotty link zsh-theme, takes A -> B in rcfile
   - vim, see .vimrc
   - spacemacs, see .spacemacs
   - vimperator, see .vimperatorrc